akseshina/nebenan_task/README.md

 This method of visualization allows us to see outliers.

-On the graphs, I highlighted users who I consider outliers in red (I selected them manually using interactive Tableau plots).
+On the graphs, I highlighted in red users I consider outliers(I selected them manually using interactive Tableau plots).
 There are 10 such users.

 ![plot](plots/1_boxplots_raw_data.png)